 As art director, I had the opportunity to lead a team of uber-talented animators and artists who really pushed the boundaries of what was being done at the time, using a mix of the latest digital technologies and good old-fashioned pencil, paint and paper.

 Below are videos and images highlighting what we created, along with some of the beautiful imagery for the NEW iteration.
-That’s right, this cult classic is being revived for today’s platforms—check out the Zoombinis Kickstarter campaign!
+That’s right, this cult classic has been revived —with a new iPad app!!

 If you’re not familiar with the Zoombinis’ story of a peaceful, productive life thrown off course, watch this video from the original…